Frequently Asked Questions

 - Smart thermostats with runtime monitoring capability controlling air conditioning units, including heat pumps, without load monitoring capability

-- Smart thermostat-controlled air conditioning units, including heat pumps, with load monitoring capability
+- Smart thermostat with load monitoring capability controlling-controlled air conditioning units, including heat pumps

 - Heat pump water heaters